|

 Where

 seen?
-This gaily patterned fish is commonly seen on many
+This strikingly patterned fish is commonly seen on many

 of our shores, among coral rubble and near reefs.
 It is said to be

-more active during the day, but those seen at night were quite frisky.
+more active during the day, but those seen at night can be quite frisky.

 Features: To about 20cm, those